CedricS789/Segmentation-Based-Classification-of-3D-Urban-Point-Clouds/README.md

 # Segmentation Based Classification of 3D Urban Point Clouds

-This project implements the methodology described in the research paper *"Segmentation Based Classification of 3D Urban Point Clouds."* The primary goal is to semantically classify 3D urban data by processing raw point clouds into meaningful, classified objects.
+This project implements the methodology described in the research paper *"Segmentation Based Classification of 3D Urban Point Clouds."* The goal is to semantically classify 3D urban data by processing raw point clouds into, classified objects.

 ## Phase 1: Data Acquisition

 The **Semantic3D** benchmark is utilized as the data source, specifically the `domfountain_station2` dataset.

 The input consists of raw 3D point cloud data that contains spatial coordinates ($x, y, z$), RGB color values, and reflectance intensity.
-Handling this data presents a challenge due to its scale; the dataset comprises **41,268,288** individual points.
+Handling this data presents a challenge due to its scale; the dataset comprises over **40 million** individual points.
 To manage this effectively, the loading phase has been optimized using C-engine parsing, which allows for efficient parsing of the large-scale ASCII format.

 ## Phase 2: Voxelisation (r-NN)

-To address the issue of data redundancy and to provide structure to the sparse point cloud, the **Radius Nearest Neighbor (r-NN)** voxelisation strategy is applied.
+To address the issue of data redundancy and to provide structure to the sparse point cloud, the **Radius Nearest Neighbor** voxelisation strategy is applied.

 During this phase, a fixed radius of $r = 0.1$ **m** is strictly enforced.
-The output of this process is the grouping of raw points into higher-level structures known as **Super-Voxels (s-voxels)**.
+The output of this process is the grouping of raw points into higher-level structures known as **Super-Voxels**.

 ## Phase 3: Super-Voxel Transformation

 Once the s-voxels are established, each one is transformed into a feature-rich entity by computing a specific set of attributes:

-* The **Geometric Center**, or centroid $(V_x, V_y, V_z)$, is calculated for each voxel.
+* The **Centroid** $(V_x, V_y, V_z)$, is calculated for each voxel.

 * The **Color Properties** are analyzed by determining the mean RGB and Intensity values, along with their respective variances.

-* The **Surface Orientation** is determined by computing normal vectors $(V_{nx}, V_{ny}, V_{nz})$ via Principal Component Analysis (PCA).
+* The **Surface Orientation** is determined by computing normal vectors $(V_{nx}, V_{ny}, V_{nz})$ via **Principal Component Analysis**.

 # Implementation